Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Sitting Comfort 4.5 Firm and structured.
+Sitting Comfort 4.5 Firm, upright, and easy to work from.

 Article Soma Sleeper

-Our Testing Experience:
+Our Testing Experience

 Pros & Cons